Skaifai/baobabs/README.md

 # baobabs
-JRPG made in Unity in collaboration with 2 other non-developer memebers
+JRPG made in Unity in collaboration with 2 other non-developer members